zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

 ## Overview

 This guide explains how to deploy and use F5 NGINX Instance Manager with containers.
-Built as a single Docker image with all dependencies, this container allows you to quickly set up NGINX Instance Manager with open-source NGINX.
+The NGINX Instance Manager container is built as a single Docker image with all dependencies, allowing for quick setup with open-source NGINX.

 This tutorial is designed for: